(Tokyo, Hakone, Takayama, Kanazawa, Hiroshima, Kyoto)

 Meet your driver for an airport transfer with a private vehicle.

 Explore the Fuji/Hakone National Park, located only 90 minutes from Tokyo, by private car with guide.
 Ride the world’s second longest cable car up Mt Owakudani, passing over sulfurous fumes, hot springs and hot rivers in this volcanic area, where you can eat an egg hard boiled in the sulfuric hot springs which make Hakone famous.
+If you do, it will add seven years to your life!
 A majestic replica pirate ship will sweep you across the Lake Ashinoko, a lake formed by a volcanic eruption 3000 years ago, and the Hakone Tozan ‘switchback train’ zig zags though the mountains, giving amazing views of the surrounding valleys.
 Hakone used to be an important checkpoint to control traffic along the Tokaido highway which linked Tokyo with Kyoto during the feudal Edo Period.
 You can visit the Hakone Checkpoint to see the gates, fence, housing for officers and foot soldiers, a prison chamber and a lookout tower.
 Last stop of the day is the Hakone Open Air Museum, which successfully attempts to create a harmonic balance of nature and art by exhibiting various sculptures on its spacious grounds in combination with beautiful views of the surrounding valley and mountains.
-Throughout the day you will have the chance to get a glimpse of Mt Fuji.
+Besides the sculptures, the Hakone Open Air Museum features various indoor galleries, including a sizable Picasso Collection, consisting of paintings, prints, sculptures and ceramic creations.
+You can also relax your tired feet with soak in the hot spring foot bath!
+Throughout the day you will have the chance to get a glimpse of Mt Fuji, however please keep in mind that she is a notoriously shy mountain and it needs to be a clear day.

 Meet your driver for a train station transfer with a private vehicle.

-You will arrive in Takayama at 14:30.
-This afternoon you can visit one of the town’s many sake breweries with your guide for a taste of the local drop, its high quality due to the area’s clean water sources.
+Upon arrival in Takayama, the afternoon is yours to spend at leisure.
+Perhaps you may opt to visit one of the town’s many sake breweries for a taste of the local drop, its high quality due to the area’s clean water sources.

-This morning you will travel by private car to Shirakawa-go.
-The Shirakawa-go and neighbouring Gokayama regions line the Shogawa River Valley in the remote mountains that span from Gifu to Toyama Prefectures.
+Afterwards you will travel by private car to Shirakawa-go (1.5 hrs).
+The Shirakawa-go and neighboring Gokayama regions line the Shogawa River Valley in the remote mountains that span from Gifu to Toyama Prefectures.
 Declared a UNESCO World Heritage Site in 1995, they are famous for their traditional gassho-zukuri farmhouses, some of which are more than 250 years old.

 Gassho-zukuri means "constructed like hands in prayer", as the farmhouses steep thatched roofs resemble the hands of Buddhist monks pressed together in prayer.
 The architectural style developed over many generations and is designed to withstand the large amounts of heavy snow that falls in the region during winter.
 The roofs, made without nails, provided a large attic space used for cultivating silkworms.
-You will also have the chance to experience making washi Japanese paper here.
+In the afternoon, your guide will bid you farewell as you continue on with your private driver to your hotel in Kanazawa (1.5 hrs).

+Meet your guide this morning and depart from your hotel for your tour today (on foot, and by taxi).
 The highlight of any visit to Kanazawa is Kenroku-en garden.
 Ranked one of the top three in Japan, its breathtaking beauty shines through in any season.
-You can also visit the Nagamachi Samurai district, Saihitsuan Yuzen Silk Centre, offering demonstrations of the centuries-old Yuzen silk painting technique, and the Nomura Samurai House, a traditional Japanese home with a tea-ceremony room, an interior courtyard garden, and artifacts from the Edo period.
+You will also visit the Nagamachi Samurai district, Saihitsuan Yuzen Silk Center, offering demonstrations of the centuries-old Yuzen silk painting technique, and the Nomura Samurai House, a traditional Japanese home with a tea-ceremony room, an interior courtyard garden, and artifacts from the Edo period.

 The Hiroshima Sheraton is located directly opposite the Japan Rail train station.
 After exiting your train, please follow the Sheraton signage to reach your hotel.
 This is a very short walk, and done easily on your own, so no guide service has been included.

-Your guide will meet you at your hotel to take you on a tour of Hiroshima and Miyajima by street car, train, and ferry.
+Your guide will meet you at your hotel to take you on a tour of Hiroshima and Miyajima by street car, train and ferry.
 Start the day with a visit to the Peace Memorial Park.
-The area where the park now lies was ground zero for the Atomic Bomb on August 6th, 1945.
-After the bombing, the park was created and dedicated to those who lost their lives in the attack.
-Stroll through the park and discover the many memorials, monuments, and statues before heading into the museum itself.
-Next, visit Shukkeien Garden, which can be translated into English as "shrunken-scenery garden", which is also a good description of the garden itself.
-Valleys, mountains, and forests are represented in miniature in the garden's landscapes.
-Through carefully cultivated land and vegetation, the garden mimics a variety of natural formations and scenic views.
-The garden displays many features of the traditional aesthetics of Japanese gardens.
-Around the garden's main pond there are a number of tea houses which offer visitors ideal views of the surrounding scenery.
+The area where the park now lies was ground zero for the Atomic Bomb on 6th August 1945.
+After the bombing the Memorial Park was created and dedicated to those who lost their lives in the attack.
+Stroll through the park and discover the many memorials, monuments and statues in the park before heading into the Museum itself.
 From Hiroshima, a short ferry ride will take you to Miyajima Island.
 A small sacred island located in the Inland Sea, it has been a holy place of Shintoism since the earliest times.
 Here you will find perhaps the most photographed site in Japan - The Floating Torii Gate.
+Designated as one of Japan's '3 Most Beautiful Views', the shrine it belongs to dates back to the 6th century with the present structure dating back to the 12th century.
 The harmoniously arranged buildings reveal great artistic and technical skill, and have been designated a UNESCO World Heritage Site.
-Mere 'commoners' were not allowed to set foot on this holy place, and even now it is forbidden to give birth or die on the island.
-You will have time to explore the island and its many shrines and temples and sample local goodies like maple leaf shaped cakes before heading back to your hotel.
+Mere 'commoners' were not allowed to set foot on this holy place, and even now it is forbidden to give birth or die on the island!
+You will have time to explore the island and its many shrines and temples, sample local goodies like maple leaf shaped cakes before heading back to your hotel.

 The Sheraton Hiroshima is located directly across from the Japan Rail train station, and so departing by train is easily done independently.
 Simply make your way by foot to the appropriate platform as listed on your train tickets.
 No assistance is required, or included.